 - To provide an academic advising system that assists all students in setting and achieving appropriate educational goals.

-- To require all students to demonstrate an appropriate level of reading, writing, and mathematics skill before taking college-level courses.
+- To require all students to demonstrate an appropriate reading, writing, and mathematics level before taking college-level courses.

 - To require all graduates, as appropriate for each degree, diploma, or certificate program, to develop the following: